hexylena/penemure/readme.md

 - [ ] Import
     - [ ] import from calendar, generate an associated task that follows a calendar event around / can automatically have reminders.

-## User Stories

-- I want to quickly add a task to be categorised later, I should just be able to write the todo item and be done, no other information required.
-- I want to create a project
-    - attach key files (agreement PDF, etc)
-    - attach key members to the project in specific roles (andrew is the boss, helena is the PM, etc.)
-    - sketch out some work packages
-        - attach tasks to those WPs
-        - assign people to those tasks
-- I want to track a project, split it into subprojects (maybe work packages)
-    - i'd like to add subtasks/subprojects
-    - At relative dates from the start of the project / subproject (e.g. M1/Q1/Y1/Y1Q3)
-    - And have those tasks repeat (e.g. Q2 every year.)
-- I want to start a timer when I start working, it should record what I'm working on that I manually enter
-    - when I switch tasks I'll enter the new task
-    - maybe it should suggest a list of parent tasks it should be associated with?
-- Grocery list

 ## System Design